This page lists the benefits you're entitled to when you're pregnant, and has information on maternity, paternity and shared parental leave.

 Help with mortgage interest repayments if you receive certain benefits.

-Find out more about Support for Mortgage Interest.
+Find out more about Support for Mortgage Interest on GOV.UK.

 Council Tax Reduction

 You might be eligible for help with paying your council tax if your income is low.

 Find out more about Council Tax Reduction on GOV.UK.